mismith/scotdance/README.md

 * Release notes: [Changelog](./CHANGELOG.md)

-## App (Cordova)
+## App (Capacitor)

 ### Combined Release

 1. While waiting between/for any of the following steps, write release notes in `CHANGELOG.md`
-2. Increment versions via `npm run version`, which consists of:
-    1. `control.xml`
-    2. `package.json`
-    3. `package-lock.json`
+2. Adjust/increment the version in `package.json` (this will be propagated by the `sync-version` script that gets called pre-`build`)
-3. Deploy to app stores:
+3. Build and Deploy to app stores:
-    1. Perform steps 1-3 of the Play Store instructions
+    1. Perform steps 1-5 of the Apple App Store instructions
-    2. Perform steps 2-5 of the App Store instructions
+    2. Perform steps 2-4 of the Google Play Store instructions
     3. Perform steps 4-7 of the Play Store instructions
     4. Once iOS build package is processed, perform step 6 of the App Store instructions
 4. Finalize the release via `npm run release`, which consists of: